NeoZorK/neozork-hld-prediction/README.md

 # Using `src/eda/eda_batch_check.py`

 The `eda_batch_check.py` script is designed to perform batch Exploratory Data Analysis (EDA) and data quality checks on Parquet files.
 It supports various checks such as missing values, duplicates, gaps, zero values, negative values, and infinite values.
-Additionally, it provides options for basic statistics, correlation analysis, and feature importance.
+Additionally, it provides options for fixing data issues, basic statistics, correlation analysis, and feature importance.

 ## Usage